glotzerlab/xchimes/README.md

 ###  Repository for the paper "A Generalized Machine-Learning Framework for Developing Alchemical Many-Body Interaction Models for Polymer Grafted Nanoparticles"

-We present the source code to perform Forward-Reverse (FR) method for potential of mean force (PMF) generation using HOOMD-Blue and to use ChIMES-Calulater in HOOMD-Blue to conduct coarse-grained (CG) molecular dynamics simulation.
+We present the source code to perform Forward-Reverse (FR) method for potential of mean force (PMF) generation using HOOMD-blue and to use ChIMES-Calulater in HOOMD-blue to conduct coarse-grained (CG) molecular dynamics simulation.

 Related database generated using the code present in this repository: http://deepblue.lib.umich.edu/data/concern/data_sets/v979v4270.